Dedicated Las Vegas Child Support Lawyer Ready to Help You

 Child Support Calculations for Joint Physical Custody Cases

-To determine the amount of child support owed by one parent to another when the parents share joint physical custody you must first calculate the percentage each parent would pay under the primary physical custody calculation.
-Then you must calculate the difference between these two amounts by subtracting the higher number from the lower number.
-The higher income parent must pay the lower-income parent that amount.
-Then apply the presumptive maximum if necessary.
-It is important that you hire a knowledgeable Las Vegas child support attorney to help you navigate through the rules and calculations.
-The presumptive maximum ranges update every July 1st.
+To determine the amount of child support owed by one parent to another when the parents share joint physical custody, you must first calculate the percentage each parent would pay under the primary physical custody calculation.
+Then, you must calculate the difference between these two amounts by subtracting the higher number from the lower number.
+The higher-income parent must pay the lower-income parent that amount.
+Here is a link to a calculator that you can use to get an idea of what a child support obligation might be in your case.

-Deviations for the Child Support Formula
+Deviations from the Child Support Formula

 When deviating from the amount of child support calculated by the formula, the court must consider these factors and justify the deviation: